-Last year I discovered the new Amazon binge-worthy series, The Marvelous Mrs. Maisel, which was set in 1958.
+A few years ago, I discovered the new Amazon binge-worthy series, The Marvelous Mrs. Maisel, which was set in 1958.
 Somehow they managed to show fifties-era department stores, apartments, and city streets.

 And sometime in the 1970s, there was a time when the “in” color for kitchen appliances was a shiny avocado green.
 Today the sight of a green refrigerator would make most people think “retro” (and that’s being polite).

-And there’s one copywriting strategy that deserves to be labeled “retro:” the scare tactic.
+There’s one copywriting strategy that deserves to be labeled “retro:” the scare tactic.

 A very successful high-end marketer, Irene, was pitching her new course on a webinar.
-For supper, she’d invited Ursula, her own mentor — a guru to the gurus — so superior most of us had never heard of her.
+For support, she’d invited Ursula, her own mentor — a guru to the gurus — so superior most of us had never heard of her.

 Apparently, the orders weren’t flowing fast enough so Ursula took to the air.
 “What’s wrong with you people?” she asked sternly.
 “This course holds the key to your success.
 If you don’t sign up now, you might as well go out of business.”